KaracanMustafa/Java-Applications-GUI-/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+This repository is licensed under the MIT License

 ## Author